coffeedoc/codo/README.md

 If you are referring to a method within the same class, you can omit the class name, like `{#walk}`.
 You can set an explicit label for the link by adding the label after the reference, e.g. `{#walk The lion walks}`.

-The `@see` tag supports the same linking, just without the curly braces.
+The `@see` tag supports the same linking, just without the curly braces, e.g.
+`@see http://en.wikipedia.org/wiki/Lion The wikipedia page about lions`

 ### Example